How long does it take to arrange a bridging loan?

 As with a standard mortgage, bridging finance must be processed with all the usual legal requirements.
 However in many cases lenders have in-house lawyers and their costs may be included within the lender’s arrangement fees.

-Typical lending criteria
+Typical bridging loan criteria

 Bridging financiers will look at the credit profile of the borrower, the strength of the asset, the exit strategy and require that the borrower has a sufficient upfront cash contribution.